Pinky Tomlin

-Truman Virgil "Pinky" Tomlin (September 9, 1907 – December 12, 1987) was a singer, songwriter, bandleader, and actor of the 1930s and 1940s.
+Truman Virgil "Pinky" Tomlin (September 9, 1907 – December 12, 1987) was an American singer, songwriter, bandleader, and actor of the 1930s and 1940s.
 In addition to performing in occasional motion pictures, he wrote and published 22 songs, several of which were in the top ten on the "Hit Parade".
 A song he had written in 1938, "In Ole Oklahoma", was named as Oklahoma's state song by the Oklahoma State Junior Chamber of Commerce.

 Early life and career

 Born in 1907 in Eros, Arkansas, Tomlin was the youngest of three sons of Louise (née Dobbs) and G. L. Tomlin.
 Truman grew up in Durant, Oklahoma; and according to the federal census of 1920, his father was a policeman in that city.
 That same census also documents that his father was a native of Tennessee; his mother, of Arkansas.
 Sporting a crop of red hair as a boy, he got his nickname "Pinky" because his fair skin sunburned easily.
 His early fascination with music and talent for playing the banjo soon earned him a widespread reputation as a performer.
 By age 16, Pinky was hired to play on a riverboat in St. Louis with Louis Armstrong's band.
 During that time he also learned to play the guitar, an instrument that later became an important part of his live shows, both at the RKO Roxy Theatre in New York and at the Biltmore Bowl in Hollywood.